pulibrary/lux/README.md

 UI-Components
 =============

-A collection of user interface components that can be cut and pasted for use on Princeton University Library sites.
+A collection of user interface components that can be cut-and-pasted for use on Princeton University Library sites.